 West Ham’s second signing of the summer, Cheikhou Kouyate, arrived with little fanfare from Anderlecht in a £7 million deal back in June, but has already shown glimpses of why he has been likened to former Arsenal midfielder Patrick Vieira.

-The Senegalese defensive midfielder-cum-center-back has been one of the Hammers’ standout players in their opening three games and has taken to the physicality and pace of the Premier League like the proverbial duck to water.
+The Senegalese defensive midfielder-cum-centre-back has been one of the Hammers’ stand-out players in their opening three games and has taken to the physicality and pace of the Premier League like the proverbial duck to water.

-Only Crystal Palace’s Mile Jedinak (15) has won more tackles than Kouyate’s 13.
-He has teamed that ferocity in the challenge with incredible athleticism, regularly breaking forward to join the attack.
+Only Crystal Palace’s Mile Jedinak (15) has won more tackles than Kouyate’s 13, who has teamed that ferocity in the challenge with incredible athleticism, regularly breaking forward to join the attack.

 After a productive deadline day that was capped by the £10 million capture of Sadio Mane from FC Red Bull Salzburg, suddenly the doom and calamity that was surrounding Southampton earlier this summer has lifted somewhat.

 The lightning-fast 22-year-old, who has scored 45 goals in just 87 outings in the Austrian Bundesliga, was a surprise last-minute signing by the Saints, and he will be tasked with filling the attacking void left by Adam Lallana and others.